-More than 500,000 Cuban citizens have left the safety of their guaranteed government jobs to become entrepreneurs.
+More than 500,000 Cuban citizens have left the safety of their guaranteed government jobs for a startup.
 Called cuentapropistas, which literally translates to “self-employed” in Cuba, these individuals are creating opportunity for themselves and their country.
 In many cases, these Cuban entrepreneurs earn more money in one-day than the typical Cuban salary of the equivalent of twenty-five U.S. dollars, provides in one month.

 They maintain a steadfast commitment to resolver as a new generation of Cubans committed to acknowledging the past while looking forward to the future.

 These hurdles create adversity and technological, economic and governmental challenges from within Cuba and also the over 60 year U.S. embargo.
 Yet, the rollercoaster they ride is not new to them – these cuentapropistas continue to make it happen.
 They maintain a steadfast commitment to resolver as a new generation of Cubans committed to acknowledging the past while looking forward to the future.
 They’re expressing their creativity and cuentapropismo while making money and change their lives and lifestyles and possibly their country.

 Watch the full Startup Cuba Episode #1 about Cuban Entrepreneurs above or here.
 It’s an introduction to a passion and desire to succeed and create opportunity by figuring it all out for themselves.
 Because let’s face it, for the past sixty years, that’s what these cuentapropistas have been forced to do.